bslayerw/commandCalc/README.md

 ## Command Line Calculator (Can't think of a fancier name and it probably doesn't matter :) )
 Node.js command line interface that can evaluate mathematical expressions using a deriviate of the shunting-yard algorithm.
 This was done as an exercise and is only meant as an example.
+It's been a long while since I've programmed in JavaScript.
+A lot has changed.
+Feedback welcome!

 ## Prerequisites
 [Node.js](https://nodejs.org/en/) - Testing only on v8.0.0+